rhyeen/shardedcards-web-root/README.md

 Sharded Cards is proudly built using the [PWA Starter Kit](https://github.com/PolymerLabs/pwa-starter-kit) with [lit-element](https://github.com/PolymerLabs/lit-element) and [lit-html](https://github.com/PolymerLabs/lit-html) for componetization and [Redux](https://redux.js.org/) for state management.

+## License; use, modification, sharing, and distribution

+**Sharded Cards** does **not** have an Open Source license and its copyright is only extended to the specified authors.
+* You are not permitted to share the software.
+* You are not permitted to distribute the software.
+* You are not permitted to modify the software.
+* You are not permitted to use the software, except at https://sharded.cards/.

+* You are, however, permitted to view and fork this repo.

+You can read more about our permissions at https://choosealicense.com/no-permission/

 ## Development

 ### Contributing